Moot Court Court

 IMPORTANT: Participation in the CSULB program is by permission of the instructor (Dr. Ringel).

-Students who wish to participate in the political science department’s moot court program need to apply: Moot Court Application Form Fall 2013 (application deadline is April 1, 2013)
+Students who wish to participate in the political science department’s moot court program need to apply by the Fall deadline which will be announced.

-Once accepted by Dr. Ringel, applicants need to enroll in:
+Once accepted by Dr. Ringel, applicants need to gain a permit and then enroll in:

 417. Legal Practices: Moot Court (3)